 Now, for the actual meat of the conversation: trans people.
 This debate is first and foremost about what sex-genders trans people ought to be considered as; whether trans women ought to be considered “men” or “women”, trans men as “women” or “men”, and so on.
 There are really three configurations to this discussion:

-1) Trans women are women, trans men are men, trans women are female, trans men are female.
+1) Trans women are women, trans men are men, trans women are male, trans men are female.

 There are a number of ways that people reach these conclusions, either by collapsing the sex-gender distinction (see above), by particular construals of “female” (perhaps exclusive of some trans women, but not all).

 2) Trans women are women, but male.
-Trans men are men, but male.
+Trans men are men, but female.

 On this view, there is typically a distinction between sex and gender; “woman” is a gender term, while “male” is a sex term.
 Trans women are of the “woman” gender, but of the “male” sex.
 Advocates typically ground these positions in the “woman as social role/position” belief described above.